Designations Congruent with Things: Chapter 17

 “You’re better at this than I am,” Hermann says.

 Newt props an elbow on the table, and presses his hand against his forehead.
-“Hermann,” he says, “I literally don’t even know if you’re correct.
+“Hermann,” he says, “I literally don’t know if you’re correct.
 Do I?
 Do I always manage to keep track of whom I actually am?
 I have periods of time where I’m—very confused about thermodynamics and also sort of where I am and what I’m doing.
 Does it mean I’m coping better than you are if I spend three minutes decoupling cause from effect?”

-“I have no idea,” Hermann says quietly.
+“I have no idea,” Hermann admits.

 Hermann stares at a lateral wall.